Committable/TSA-core/README.md

 ## Benchmarks

-Note: This is an improved version of the tool used for the paper.
-Benchmarks are not for direct comparison.
+we selected commits from [Dapp-Learning](https://github.com/Dapp-Learning-DAO/Dapp-Learning) and [openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) repository as the benchmark.

-To run the benchmarks, it is best to use the docker container as it includes the blockchain snapshot necessary.
+To run the benchmarks, it is best to use the docker container and service_test as shown in [Quick Start](#1)
-In the container, run `batch_run.py` after activating the virtualenv.
-Results are in `results.json` once the benchmark completes.

-The benchmarks take a long time and a *lot* of RAM in any but the largest of clusters, beware.

-Some analytics regarding the number of contracts tested, number of contracts analysed etc. is collected when running this benchmark.

 ## Contributing